ArronJablonowski/lol-reverseSSHell/README.md

 # lol-reverseSSHell
-Windows OS reverse shell over SSH
+Living Off the LAN Windows OS reverse shell over SSH

 This script will install OpenSSH on Windows 10 via WindowsCapability.
 Then copt the sshd_config file, SSH private key, and authorized_keys file to the proper locations on the Windows host.
 Finally it creates a reverse SSH connection.
 The shell serves CMD.exe by default.
 Once you're in the cmd cli, you can type 'powershell' to get a PS shell.